fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 ## How To Optimize Codebases For Easier Onboarding Of New Developers?

+I have a saying that I refer to when I design source code architecture.

+I want the developers to feel like they are visiting a fast food restaurant.
+The idea behind this is that fast food restaurants feel the same regardless of where you visit them.
+They may differ to some extent but overall you know what their menu looks like and what their interiors will look like.

+I design source code and in fact entire company strategies the same way.
+My goal is to make each project feel similar, not exactly the same, just similar.

+I have found that using a modular style of organizing my files works best.
+I avoid using many of the styles commonly seen in projects.
+The reason being that I want to let developers learn the system gradually instead of having to understand all of it to start working.
+If I spread out the logic needed to work on a single endpoint or UI component, I am making it harder for the developer to figure out the scope of the logic.
+However, if I put all the files needed for the specific endpoint or UI component in the same folder, thereby centralizing the code that is relevant, I remove the guesswork.
+I have also found that it calms the mind of the developers since they feel they can make changes to the code without breaking some unknown project wide architecture they have yet to understand.

+The best way I can describe the style is to think about third party libraries.
+Each of them is just a folder of files you need to use the code with some entrypoint.
+For a backend module the controller with the urls and request handler methods is the most natural entrypoint.
+For UI components it is, at least these days, the UI component you want to put on a a page.
+You know you are on the right track if you can delete all the logic needed by deleting the folder where the code is.

 ## What Are The Challenges Of Onboarding Developers In Complex Projects?

 ## What Are The Benefits Of Creating A Developer-friendly Onboarding Process?